INSTRUCTIONS FOR REIMBURSEMENT

 - According to the IRS regulations, any unused year-end balance in your spending account may not be carried over to the next plan year.
 Monies must be forfeited to New York State and will be used to defray administrative costs of the NYS Flex Spending Account program.

 - If dates of service for which you are seeking reimbursement begin in one plan year and end in the next plan year, a separate Reimbursement Request form is required for each year.

-- New York State allows a 90-day grace period after the end of the plan year.
+- New York State allows a 90-day runout period after the end of the plan year.
 During this time you may submit Reimbursement Requests for services incurred during the plan year.

 - Be sure to sign and date SECTION C.

 ADDITIONAL DCAAccount INSTRUCTIONS